 This gun has seen a lot of action in films and Television.
 For most of the first 75 years of the 20th century, police departments all over the country used .38 specials.

-However, millennials and others today still easily recognize the .38 special due to its popularity in film and TV.
+However, millennials and others today still easily recognize the single-action revolver due to its popularity in film and TV.